 Rel-10 capability “simultaneous PUCCH-PUSCH-r10” determines if the UE supports Rel-10 simultaneous PUCCH/PUSCH transmission functionality within a CG

-UE with DC capability should be able to transmit PUCCH/PUCCH simultaneously between MCG and SCG.
+UE with DC capability is able to transmit PUCCH/PUCCH simultaneously between MCG and SCG.

 This should be a baseband capability implicitly tied to DC capability and may not need any separate baseband capability signaling.

-A DC capable UE which indicates support of TDD and/or FDD PCell by Tdd-FDD-CA-PCellDuplex-r12 should also support TDD pSCell and/or FDD pSCell within each CG.
+A DC capable UE which indicates support of TDD and/or FDD PCell by Tdd-FDD-CA-PCellDuplex-r12 supports TDD pSCell and/or FDD pSCell within each CG.

 Decision: The document is noted and agreed as above.